FloralbaShehu/FloralbaShehu.github.io/README.md

 ## Profile

-Final-year Business Informatics student at Epoka University (50% merit scholarship) with hands-on experience in full-cycle accounting, banking IT operations, and high-volume cash management.
-Trained in Albanian fiscal legislation and Alpha Web Business at Albanian Tax & Consulting.
-Proven in fast-paced environments across Albania and the United States.
+Final-year Business Informatics student at Epoka University with hands-on experience in full-cycle accounting, banking IT operations, and high-volume cash management.
+Skilled in financial reporting, tax declarations, and accounting systems including Alpha Web Business and Finance 5.
+Proven ability to operate in fast-paced environments across Albania and the United States, consistently handling high transaction volumes with accuracy.
 Fluent in English (C2).

 ---